Sol-20: Release

 In February 1976, the first machine, a kludged-up box of parts, was readied and flown to New York to show Solomon.
 As he pointed out the features, Solomon asked what was stopping anyone from putting a BASIC on the personality ROM.
 Felsenstein, who had been told to avoid referring to it as a computer, simply replied "beats me".
 When they powered it up the machine would not work, displaying unreadably fuzzy images.
 Marsh and Felsenstein then flew to Boston to visit the offices of the newly started Byte magazine.
 While there, Felsenstein had time to discover the problem was a tiny bit of broken wire that got stuck under a chip, shorting out two of the video lines.
 They returned to Solomon's house to demonstrate the working unit.

 Due to publication timelines, it did not appear in the magazine until the July 1976 issue, where it was described as "high-quality intelligent terminal".
-The cover image showed the mockup version; it was packaged in a slim case, not unlike the general shape of the TI-99.
+The cover image showed the mockup version, packaged in a slim case.
 By the time the article appeared, the design had changed; the new design had a distinct "step" behind the keyboard that rose up over the expansion chassis and power supply at the back of the case.
 A bent piece of sheet steel formed most of the case, capped on the left and right by the wooden panels Marsh demanded.

 The new design was first shown at the Midwest Area Computer Club conference in June 1976.
 The machine was not ready for sales at this point, but they did a brisk business selling their existing expansion card line.
 This was followed by the Personal Computing '76 (PC'76) show in late August in the dilapidated Shelburne Hotel in Atlantic City.
 The order book was officially opened and Sol was a huge hit at this show.

 Soon after, Marsh was invited to demonstrate the Sol on NBC's The Tomorrow Show.
 They used a game by Steve Dompier called "Target" to show off the system's capabilities.
 The show's host, Tom Snyder, ended up playing the game right through the commercial breaks, and they had to force him to give up the machine in order to finish the show.